We asked our stress coaches for their best stress management techniques to reduce stress in both our personal and professional lives.

 Too much bad stress can have harmful effects on our health contributing to hypertension, heart disease, weight gain and other medical conditions.
 Plus, all too often, people turn to unhealthy measures in an attempt to relieve stress, such as drinking too much, eating too much, or relying on drugs.

 Here’s the good news: Although you can’t eliminate stress, you can learn stress management techniques.
-We asked our stress counselors for their best tips on reducing stress in both our personal and professional lives.
+We asked our stress counselors for their best stress management techniques and tips on for reducing stress in both our personal and professional lives.
 Here’s what they said:

 Track your stress.
 Consider keeping a journal that you update for 5 or 10 minutes daily.
 Jot down good and bad things that happened and note anything that caused you stress.
 Writing is a calm, reflective activity that can focus the mind and have benefits in and of itself.
 Plus, over time, you may be able to track patterns in your moods and stress, which will give you clues about triggers.